JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/The_Urantian_religionist.md

 What the URANTIA movement is not — what we are not — is a separate religion.
 And if we remain faithful to the teachings of _The URANTIA Book_, _we will never attempt to form a separate religion or a church_.
 And there are three very powerful reasons for this:

 - The first comes from something the very early members of the URANTIA movement were told during the time of the presentation of the revelation.
 The early members were told that “We are in association with a revelation of truth which is part of the natural evolution of religion on this world.”
 - The second comes from [Paper 120](/en/The_Urantia_Book/120) of _The URANTIA Book_, from Immanuel's pre-bestowal instructions to Michael of Nebadon.
 Included in Immanuel's instructions was this statement: “_As you may see fit, you are to identify yourself with existing religious and spiritual movements as they may be found on Urantia but in every possible manner seek to avoid the formal establishment of an organized cult, a crystallized religion, or a segregated ethical grouping of mortal beings.
-Your life and teachings are to become the common heritage of all religions and all peoples._” ([UB 120:3.6](/en/The_Urantia_Book/120#p3_6)) Certainly Jesus lived up to this instruction.
+Your life and teachings are to become the common heritage of all religions and all peoples._” (<a id="a64_598"></a>[UB 120:3.6](/en/The_Urantia_Book/120#p3_6)) Certainly Jesus lived up to this instruction.
 He did not come to supplant, but to uplift, to expand, to disencumber, to free us forever from the enslavement of ignorance and fear.
 And as followers of Jesus let us always remember Immanuel's instructions as a guide to our own decisions.
-- The third reason is this: We know for a certainty that “_If religion is to promote supreme loyalties, it must not be formalized._” ([UB 99:4.3](/en/The_Urantia_Book/99#p4_3)) And what is the purpose of the URANTIA movement if it is not to promote supreme loyalties?
+- The third reason is this: We know for a certainty that “_If religion is to promote supreme loyalties, it must not be formalized._” (<a id="a65_134"></a>[UB 99:4.3](/en/The_Urantia_Book/99#p4_3)) And what is the purpose of the URANTIA movement if it is not to promote supreme loyalties?

-If anyone seriously believes we should become a religion or form a church, I would urge him to read [UB 99:6.1-4](/en/The_Urantia_Book/99#p6_1) of _The URANTIA Book_, which lists sixteen very real dangers that all religions face to the extent to which they become institutionalized, any one of which should be enough to make students of _The URANTIA Book_ shudder in their bones.
+If anyone seriously believes we should become a religion or form a church, I would urge him to read <a id="a67_100"></a>[UB 99:6.1-4](/en/The_Urantia_Book/99#p6_1) of _The URANTIA Book_, which lists sixteen very real dangers that all religions face to the extent to which they become institutionalized, any one of which should be enough to make students of _The URANTIA Book_ shudder in their bones.

-What page 1092 teaches us is that “_...as religion becomes institutionalized, its power for good is curtailed, while the possibilities for evil are greatly multiplied._” ([UB 99:6.3](/en/The_Urantia_Book/99#p6_3)) The warning fairly bristles with words like “petrification,” “fossilization,” “chosen-people attitudes,” “fixation,” “vested interests,” and so forth. ([UB 99:6.3](/en/The_Urantia_Book/99#p6_3))
+What page 1092 teaches us is that “_...as religion becomes institutionalized, its power for good is curtailed, while the possibilities for evil are greatly multiplied._” (<a id="a69_171"></a>[UB 99:6.3](/en/The_Urantia_Book/99#p6_3)) The warning fairly bristles with words like “petrification,” “fossilization,” “chosen-people attitudes,” “fixation,” “vested interests,” and so forth. (<a id="a69_366"></a>[UB 99:6.3](/en/The_Urantia_Book/99#p6_3))

 There is a suggestion that movement in the direction of an organized religion that would begin to focus our attention away from the service of God and more toward the service of our organization.
-There is a strong implication that we might gradually lose “_...the saving message of the gospel of eternal salvation._” ([UB 99:6.3](/en/The_Urantia_Book/99#p6_3))
+There is a strong implication that we might gradually lose “_...the saving message of the gospel of eternal salvation._” (<a id="a71_318"></a>[UB 99:6.3](/en/The_Urantia_Book/99#p6_3))

 The moment we begin to think of ourselves as a new religion separate and apart, we enter into a fundamental change in our relationship with all religions.
-Instead of a cooperative relationship, we become competitors. “_Religion is the most rigid and unyielding of all human institutions. ..._” ([UB 92:2.1](/en/The_Urantia_Book/92#p2_1)) very slow to change, very slow ”... to accept advanced revealed truth."
+Instead of a cooperative relationship, we become competitors. “_Religion is the most rigid and unyielding of all human institutions. ..._” (<a id="a73_295"></a>[UB 92:2.1](/en/The_Urantia_Book/92#p2_1)) very slow to change, very slow ”... to accept advanced revealed truth."
 (1012.1) And in the face of this major fact, as a competitor, we would simply be just one more religious group among some 200 conventional Christian and Jewish Denominations and about 1,300 other religious groups in the United States alone.

 ## Leavening Essential

 It begins to become very clear that unless we adopt an unmistakable policy of becoming a leavening influence within all of the world's religions — which is exactly the opposite of remaining separate and apart — we may gradually lose all further hope of playing an important role in the spiritual transformation of mankind.

 Now all of this does not mean we should be afraid of becoming too social in our practice of religion.
 Just the opposite.
 We know that “_spiritual growth is mutually stimulated by intimate association with other religionists.
-Love supplies the soil for religious growth ..._” ([UB 100:0.2](/en/The_Urantia_Book/100#p0_2)) _The URANTIA Book_ also says that “_While religion is exclusively a personal spiritual experience — knowing God as a Father-the corollary of this experience-knowing man as a brother-entails the adjustment of the self to other selves, and that involves the social or group aspect of religious life._” ([UB 99:5.1](/en/The_Urantia_Book/99#p5_1))
+Love supplies the soil for religious growth ..._” (<a id="a79_276"></a>[UB 100:0.2](/en/The_Urantia_Book/100#p0_2)) _The URANTIA Book_ also says that “_While religion is exclusively a personal spiritual experience — knowing God as a Father-the corollary of this experience-knowing man as a brother-entails the adjustment of the self to other selves, and that involves the social or group aspect of religious life._” (<a id="a79_622"></a>[UB 99:5.1](/en/The_Urantia_Book/99#p5_1))

-To make this point even more dramatic, _The URANTIA Book_ also tells us that “_... it is most important that you should be exposed to the knowledge of a vast number [ — a vast number — ] of other religious ex- periences...to the end that you may prevent your religious life from becoming egocentric-circumscribed, selfish, and unsocial._” ([UB 103:1.3](/en/The_Urantia_Book/103#p1_3))
+To make this point even more dramatic, _The URANTIA Book_ also tells us that “_... it is most important that you should be exposed to the knowledge of a vast number [ — a vast number — ] of other religious ex- periences...to the end that you may prevent your religious life from becoming egocentric-circumscribed, selfish, and unsocial._” (<a id="a81_340"></a>[UB 103:1.3](/en/The_Urantia_Book/103#p1_3))

 The dilemma appears to be that if _The URANTIA Book_ is encouraging us to be social while at the same time warning us not to form a separate religion, that leaves us with another big question: How do we attempt to socialize our religious experiences in a way that is fully consistent with the URANTIA teachings?